(An Hysterical Perspective)

 The downside to anesthesia seems to be that now doctors could take their time.
 Did we say “downside?”
 Yes, because surgeons weren’t quite sterile yet (many wore the same surgical scrubbies they’d worn for years without ever washing them; the blood caked cotton smocks being their red badge of courage), and by taking their time, breaking for lunch, tossing Frisbees around the surgical room, and wandering into the reception room to feed the fish, patients just got septic.
 More and more patients were reporting that they felt no pain whatsoever as the coroner placed pennies over their closed eye lids.

-Medical science would have to wait for a good bottle of Listerine to be invented and that would have to wait for the invention of carbolic acid.
-It would also have to wait for doctors to learn to wash their hands.
+Medical science would have to wait for the discovery of germs and a bit of carbolic acid poisoning, though first it would also have to wait for doctors to learn to wash their hands.
 Then there’s the official time lag in medicine where all the entrenched physicians call the people with new solutions Quacks.
 This “Quack” lag-phase will be talked about later in our article on The History of Quackery.

 Today, in Boston, a statue stands, erected to the Father of Anesthesiology.
 If you ever visit there, you will note, after walking around the statue, that there is no name listed.
 No one seems to agree on who should be credited as the Father of Anesthesiology.